i5hi/btccapital/README.md

 `btccapital` flows down into an organization where each level is defined by a type of bitcoin spending policy.

-This usually originates from a single signature or many single signatures each representing an signle investor.
+This usually originates from a single signature or many single signatures each representing an single investor.

 There could be cases where a group of investors start at this level out of a multi-signature, for example a capital fund.